TrackManager (DCC & DC)

 Then Load the Command Station software as normal (on the next page)

-Permanently Changing To a Different DCC Mode
+Permanently Changing the DCC Mode

 This process is similar to a the ‘Route’ process in the previous section but will happen automatically at start-up rather than when you select the route.